AdobeDocs/workfront.en/help/quicksilver/wf-api/api/update-default-api-versioning.md

 >[!NOTE]
 >
->If your organization is currently using the deprecated Default API, your Workfront administrator has received an Annoucement Center message with further instructions regarding the Default API.
+>* If your organization is currently using the deprecated Default API, your Workfront administrator has received an Annoucement Center message with further instructions regarding the Default API.
+>
+>* The Default API in the Preview environment is set to the most recent version.
+The Default API in the Production environment will be set to the most recent version after the 23.2 release (April 2023).

 <!--
 Integrations that do not specify a version of the API in the URI are automatically routed to Default, which has been deprecated.
 In order for your Workfront integrations to be valid, you must specify a supported API version in your Workfront API requests.